ali1234/rpi-ramdisk/README.md

     sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 9165938D90FDDD2E sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 82B129927FA3303E

-You may also need to do this on Ubuntu 16.10, 17.04, 17.10.
+You may also need to do this on Ubuntu 16.10, 17.04, 17.10 but it is not necessary on 18.04 and later.

 ## Submodules

 This repository uses git submodules.
-Clone with `--resursive` or after cloning the repository run:
+Clone with `--recursive` or after cloning the repository run:

     git submodule update --init --recursive